-A servicemember with dependents who serves an unaccompanied tour of duty may be entitled to a Family Separation Allowance of up to $250 a month.
+A servicemember with dependents who serves an unaccompanied tour of duty or is away from their homeport may be entitled to a Family Separation Allowance (FSA) of up to $250 a month.

 For your personalized pay and allowance computation check out our Military Pay Calculator.

 FSA accrues from the day of departure from the home station and ends the day prior to arrival at the home station.
-This is in addition to any per diem or other entitlements presuming that:
+This is in addition to any per diem or other entitlements.

 In situations where servicemembers are married to another servicemember, family separation allowance is authorized for one member if the members were residing together immediately before the separation.